 Interest rate risk is the risk of fluctuations in the fair value or future cash flows of financial instruments as a result of changes in market interest rates.
 The Group's risk of changes in interest rates mainly arises from borrowings with floating interest rates and fixed interest rates.
-However, the Group had no risks of cash flows with significant changes in interest rates in 2022 and 2021.
+However, the Group had no risks of cash flows with significant changes in interest rates in the six months ended June 30, 2023 and 2022.